AviatrixSystems/Docs/HowTos/alert_and_email.rst

 |change_alert_email|

+How to Change Email Notification Source
+-----------------------------------------

 Use Amazon Simple Email Service (SES)
------------------------------------------

 1. Create SMTP Credentials
     a.
 Log into AWS Console